Learning and practicing scales is one of the most discussed aspects of learning an instrument.

-However, just because a song is in C Major, it doesn’t mean that you cannot use other scales in certain moments, otherwise it might end up sounding a bit dull or repetitive.
-It is always great to use different resources when they are available to us.
+Although, just because a song is in C Major, it doesn’t mean that you cannot use other scales in certain moments, otherwise it might end up sounding a bit dull or repetitive.
+It is always good to use different resources when they are available to us.

 Here are a few examples of songs that use the C Major scale:

 - Carlos Santana – Oye Como Va

 - Blue Öyster Cult – Don’t Fear the Reaper

 - Oasis – Don’t Look Back In Anger